isomerpages/moe-springfieldsec/_our-springfield/Our Vision, Mission, and Values.md

 title: Our Vision, Mission, and Values
 permalink: /about-us/our-vision-mission-and-values/
 description: ""
+variant: markdown
 ---
-# **Our Vision, Mission, and Values**
+# **Our Vision, Mission,&nbsp;and Values**

 ###   Our Vision

-Lifelong Learners, Exemplary Leaders.
+Future-Ready Learners with a Caring Heart and the Confidence to Lead

 ### Our Mission

-To nurture youth with a passion for learning, shape leaders of character and develop useful citizens through a comprehensive education.
+Nurturing Springfielders to grow, care &amp; lead

 ### Our Values - GR<sub>2</sub>ID